hisschemoller/nwjs-tutorial/README.md

 ### The tutorial 'Metronome' project

 The app for this tutorial is a simple metronome.
 Useful for for musical timekeeping.
 It uses `requestAnimationFrame` and it makes sound, so it will be easy to demonstrate that with NW.js the `requestAnimationFrame` timer will keep going even if the app's window is hidden behind others.
+See a demo of the app here: https://hisschemoller.github.io/nwjs-tutorial/src/.

 ### Tutorial overview